test-er-8-or/tic-tac-toe/README.md

 git add -A
 ```

-You can run ```bash git status``` again to see the files are now green meaning they are staged and ready to commit.
+You can run ```git status``` again to see the files are now green, meaning they are staged and ready to commit.

 Then we'll commit them with a simple commit message: